 What are your thoughts?

-I mean he was working for a company from what I understand that's contracted with Homeland Security.
+I mean, he was working for a company, from what I understand, that's contracted with Homeland Security.

-Like why was he allowed to continue working for them?
+Like, why was he allowed to continue working for them?

-Why was he allowed to purchase any weapons whatsoever when he already had connection to terrorists we know for a fact from what was said and I noticed when um the FBI had their um press conference today it just seemed like they were giving excuse after excuse as to that they did what they were supposed to and everything else.
+And I noticed when the FBI had their press conference today, it just seemed like they were giving excuse after excuse as to that they did what they were supposed to and everything else.

-But then like yeah but he was still able to do this and it sounds like a lot that he was on the FBI radar.
+And it sounds like a lot that he was on the FBI radar.

-I mean, in the case, the terrorist that killed my husband, I know that the people that worked with him did not know that he was radicalized.
+I mean, in the case the terrorists that killed my husband, I know that the people that worked with him did not know that he was radicalized, but we know that there were neighbors that saw him and his buddies doing some stuff at night that didn't look kosher.

 And it turned out he was making bombs.